 - Stores well in the fridge and makes a great meal prep.

-You’ll need the following ingredients to make this delicious Thai Basil Pork:
+You’ll need the following ingredients to make this delicious Thai basil pork recipe:

 Ground Pork: Be sure to get plain ground pork and not pork SAUSAGE (the packaging can look the same!).
 I look for lean ground pork (10% fat or less).
 If I can’t find lean pork, I usually opt for ground chicken which is a great substitute!